AWSMadeEasy/sam-lambda-py-graviton/README.md

-# Gitpod Python AWS Lambda Function
+# Python AWS Lambda Function, using DevSpaces

 Deploy an AWS lambda function using SAM.